 UCMH holds weekly Sunday services at 10:30am.
 Here people will find a joyful, peaceful experience filled with heartwarming and inspirational stories, wonderful music, and fresh coffee, refreshments, and fellowship in our Worship Café.

 Each Sunday we explore spiritual themes such as Possibility, Trust, Journey, Wholeness, Curiosity, and Beauty.
-Our sanctuary is graced with the beautiful sounds of our choir, led by our Substitute Music Director, Robin Jubinville.
+Our sanctuary is graced with the beautiful sounds of our choir, led by our Music Director and Organist, Robin Jubinville.
 Our services often include guest speakers as well as guest musicians, such as live steel pan drums, classical harp, cello, guitar and flute duets, and our resident youth jazz band.

 Related youth activities are available downstairs or with multigenerational services co-led by Cynthia Menard, UCMH’s Lifelong Learning Director and Youth Educator.
 We cultivate spiritual values such as wonder and awe, kindness and compassion, gratitude and generosity, creativity, acceptance of others, and more.
 The activities are scalable and age appropriate for a variety of children from toddlers to teens.